Israel Safer Internet Day Committee - Israeli Child Online Protection Bureau

 The government of Israel is dedicated to eradicating online crime and violence against minors.
 To this end, the government established the Child Online Protection Bureau to be a national unifying authority with one mission – keeping Israel's children safe online.
 Pursuant to this mission, we invest great efforts in educating the public about the importance of social unity online – standing by our friends when they are hurt and need help and support.

-This year, for the first time since its inception, the bureau will be leading the Israeli national Safer Internet Week.
-The Bureau itself is a partnership of six bodies of government, and for the Safer Internet Week many more ministries and departments, as well as local authorities and municipalities, tech companies and NGOs will join us.
+The Bureau will be leading the Israeli national Child Online Protection Month.
+The Bureau itself is a partnership of six bodies of government, and for the Online Child Protection Month many more ministries and departments, as well as local authorities and municipalities, tech companies and NGOs will join us.
 Together we will call upon all citizens of Israel to take part in a national effort to make the internet safe for everyone.

 The Israeli Child Online Protection Bureau was launched in November 2018.
 The bureau strives to improve law enforcement and reduce crime and violence aimed at children on the internet and social media, with the goal of promoting a strategic change in Israel, creating a safer cyberspace and enhancing the public's sense of security on the internet.

 The bureau is a joint civilian-police authority, combining legal enforcement with education and treatment to ensure the safety of those surfing the internet, first and foremost children.
-The bureau has partners in the Ministry of Public Security, the Israel Police, the Ministry of Education, the Ministry of Health, the Ministry of Labor, Social Affairs and Social Services, and the Ministry of Justice, all working together to create a safer online environment for children and adolescents.
+The bureau has partners in the Ministry of Community Empowerment and Advancement, the Israel Police, the Ministry of Education, the Ministry of Health, the Ministry of Labor, Social Affairs and Social Services, and the Ministry of Justice, all working together to create a safer online environment for children and adolescents.

 - A specialised police unit dedicated to investigating online crimes against minors.
 An integral part of the unit is the national 105 hotline that receives and coordinates all incident reports regarding cybercrime against children, including acts of shaming and online bullying.
 Here, police officers and civilians from our partner ministries work side by side to ensure that each report, and the child at its centre, will receive a comprehensive, all-encompassing response that includes law enforcement, when necessary, and social, psychological and medical care.